dso6060/jdp/README.md

 - **Geographic Data**: Can be disabled by setting `GEOGRAPHIC_LOGGING.ENABLED: false`
 - **Request Logging**: Can be disabled by setting `LOG_REQUESTS: false`

-## 🐛 Troubleshooting
+## Troubleshooting

 ### Common Issues

 1. **Extension not loading**:
-   - Check that all files are in the `public` folder
+   - Check that all files are in the `extension` folder
    - Verify `manifest.json` is valid JSON
    - Check browser console for errors